 The Phases Block Diagram shows the different parts of the mission.
 The first part of the diagram represents all the phases necessary to start the effective operating cycle and it is constituted by phases 1,2,3 and 4.
-The second part of the diagram represents all the phases necessary to perform the effective operating cycle of the transportation mission, it is constituted by phases 5 to 18 (phases 8 to 11 represent the refueling operations).
+The second part of the diagram represents all the phases necessary to perform the effective operating cycle of the transportation mission, it is constituted by phases 5 to 15.
 These ones are repeated identically until the end of the mission.